drshahizan/Python-big-data/assignment/ass6/bdm/F4_1/bigdata.md

 * [💻 Report]()

 ### Dataset - Brewery Operations and Market Analysis Dataset
+- Pick a Big Dataset: Start by choosing a suitable dataset.
+- It's big—over 700 MB.
-This dataset presents an extensive collection of data from a craft beer brewery, spanning from January 2020 to January 2024.
+- This dataset presents an extensive collection of data from a craft beer brewery, spanning from January 2020 to January 2024.
 It encapsulates a rich blend of brewing parameters, sales data, and quality assessments, providing a holistic view of the brewing process and its market implications
 [Kaggle Link](https://www.kaggle.com/datasets/ankurnapa/brewery-operations-and-market-analysis-dataset)

 ### Big Data Handling
 #### Step 1
 - Connect with google drive
 - Upload API token to allow connect with Kaggle in upcoming step.

-#### Step 2
+#### Step 2 Loading the Dataset:
+- Use Python and upload the dataset directly from an online source

+#### Step 3 Strategies for Big Datasets:
+- Apply five smart strategies to handle large datasets effectively:

+    #### a .Load Less Data:
+     - Strategically load only the essential portions of the dataset to optimize memory usage.
+    #### b.
+Use Chunking:
+    - Process the data in smaller pieces to avoid memory issues.
+    #### c.
+Optimize Data Types:
+    - Fine-tune data types to maximize efficiency and minimize memory consumption.
+    #### d.
+Sampling:
+    - Implement sampling methodologies to extract meaningful insights from a subset of the dataset.
+    #### e.
+Parallelize with Dask:
+    - Dask is a powerful library that extends pandas to enable parallel and distributed computing.
+It's particularly useful for handling larger-than-memory datasets.
+    #### f.
+Steps for Using These Strategies:
+    - Clearly explain the steps for each strategy.
+Help us understand how to make these strategies work.

+#### Step 4: Comparative Analysis:
+- Conduct a comprehensive comparative analysis between traditional methods and advanced strategies.
+Evaluate aspects such as memory usage, computation time, and file size.
+Provide meaningful insights into the advantages gained through the adoption of advanced strategies.

+#### Step 5 Conclusion:
+- Summarize your findings.
+Explain why you chose these strategies and how they make a difference in handling big data.

 ## Contribution 🛠️